Human behavioral ecology: Conditional strategies

-The phenotypic gambit
+Phenotypic gambit

 The phenotypic gambit refers to the simplifying assumption that complex traits, such as behavioural traits, can be modelled as if they were controlled by single distinct alleles, representing alternate strategies.
 In other words, the phenotypic gambit assumes that "selection will favour traits with high fitness ...irrespective of the particulars of inheritance."

 Modeling

 Theoretical models that human behavioral ecologists employ include, but are not limited to: